rckwzrd/rckwzrd.github.io/_posts/2022-07-26-parsing-apple-workout-data.md

 excerpt_separator: <!--more-->
 ---

-Apple provides easy access to personal workout data.
-The challenge is parsing the blob of data.
+Apple provides easy access to personal health data.
+The challenge is parsing the blob of data and extracting useful features.

-**Below is a protocol for extracting heart rate time series data.**
+Below is a protocol for streaming heart rate telemetry from a large `xml` document into a simple `csv` file on a personal linux laptop.

 Tools: